workmarket/jsdom/README.md

 ```

 - `config.html`: a HTML fragment
-- `config.file`: a file which jsdom will load HTML from; the resulting document's URL will be a `file://` URL.
+- `config.file`: a file which jsdom will load HTML from; the resulting window's `location.href` will be a `file://` URL.
-- `config.url`: sets the resulting document's URL, which is reflected in various properties like `document.URL` and `location.href`, and is also used for cross-origin request restrictions.
-If `config.html` and `config.file` are not provided, jsdom will load HTML from this URL.
+- `config.url`: sets the resulting window's `location.href`; if `config.html` and `config.file` are not provided, jsdom will load HTML from this URL.
 - `config.scripts`: see `scripts` above.
 - `config.src`: an array of JavaScript strings that will be evaluated against the resulting document.
 Similar to `scripts`, but it accepts JavaScript instead of paths/URLs.
 - `config.cookieJar`: cookie jar which will be used by document and related resource requests.
 Can be created by `jsdom.createCookieJar()` method.
 Useful to share cookie state among different documents as browsers does.
 - `config.parsingMode`: either `"auto"`, `"html"`, or `"xml"`.
 The default is `"auto"`, which uses HTML behavior unless `config.url` responds with an XML `Content-Type`, or `config.file` contains a filename ending in `.xml` or `.xhtml`.
 Setting to `"xml"` will attempt to parse the document as an XHTML document. (jsdom is [currently only OK at doing that](https://github.com/tmpvar/jsdom/issues/885).)
+- `config.document`:
-- `config.referrer`: the new document will have this referrer.
+  - `referrer`: the new document will have this referrer.
-- `config.cookie`: manually set a cookie value, e.g. `'key=value; expires=Wed, Sep 21 2011 12:00:00 GMT; path=/'`.
+  - `cookie`: manually set a cookie value, e.g. `'key=value; expires=Wed, Sep 21 2011 12:00:00 GMT; path=/'`.
 Accepts cookie string or array of cookie strings.
-- `config.headers`: an object giving any headers that will be used while loading the HTML from `config.url`, if applicable.
+- `config.headers`: an object giving any headers that will be used while loading the HTML from `config.url`, if applicable
-- `config.userAgent`: the user agent string used in requests; defaults to `Node.js (#process.platform#; U; rv:#process.version#)`
 - `config.features`: see Flexibility section below. **Note**: the default feature set for `jsdom.env` does _not_ include fetching remote JavaScript and executing it.
 This is something that you will need to _carefully_ enable yourself.
 - `config.resourceLoader`: a function that intercepts subresource requests and allows you to re-route them, modify, or outright replace them with your own content.
 More below.
-- `config.done`, `config.onload`, `config.created`: see below.
+- `config.done`, `config.loaded`, `config.created`: see below.
 - `config.concurrentNodeIterators`: the maximum amount of `NodeIterator`s that you can use at the same time.
 The default is `10`; setting this to a high value will hurt performance.
-- `config.virtualConsole`: a virtual console instance that can capture the window’s console output; see the "Capturing Console Output" examples.
-- `config.pool`: an object describing which agents to use for the requests; defaults to `{ maxSockets: 6 }`, see [request module](https://github.com/request/request#requestoptions-callback) for more details.
-- `config.agentOptions`: the agent options; defaults to `{ keepAlive: true, keepAliveMsecs: 115000 }`, see [http api](https://nodejs.org/api/http.html) for more details.
-- `config.strictSSL`: if `true`, requires SSL certificates be valid; defaults to `true`, see [request module](https://github.com/request/request#requestoptions-callback) for more details.
-- `config.proxy`: a URL for a HTTP proxy to use for the requests.

-Note that at least one of the callbacks (`done`, `onload`, or `created`) is required, as is one of `html`, `file`, or `url`.
+Note that at least one of the callbacks (`done`, `loaded`, or `created`) is required, as is one of `html`, `file`, or `url`.

 ### Initialization lifecycle

 If you just want to load the document and execute it, the `done` callback shown above is the simplest.
-If anything goes wrong while loading the document and creating the window, the problem will show up in the `error` passed as the first argument.
+If anything goes wrong, either while loading the document and creating the window, or while executing any `<script>`s, the problem will show up in the `errors` array passed as the first argument.

-However, if you want more control over or insight into the initialization lifecycle, you'll want to use the `created` and/or `onload` callbacks:
+However, if you want more control over or insight into the initialization lifecycle, you'll want to use the `created` and/or `loaded` callbacks:

 #### `created(error, window)`